Coconut3600/BB-Zero/README.md

 ## Rule Verification and Capture Analysis

 Before even thinking about training, I spent a lot of time checking the rules properly.
-I used combinatorial analysis and custom algorithms to explore every possible capture sequence a king can make — including all the closed paths that end on the same square but eat different pieces.
+I used combinatorial analysis and custom algorithms to explore every possible capture sequence a promoted piece can make — including all the closed paths that end on the same square but eat different pieces.

 I didn’t do this alone.
 Herson P. Guier helped me a lot.
 He knows the rules of Spanish checkers inside out, and he’s famous for his work analyzing Profound, the strongest classical checkers engine ever made by the brilliant Álvaro Cardoso.